 Hemp seed oil is manufactured by cold pressing hemp seeds using a mechanical press to extract the oil out of the seeds.

 CBD oil contains various cannabinoids including high levels of CBD.
 However, hemp seed oil does not have any cannabinoids, as hemp seeds are devoid of cannabinoid content.

-Although hemp seed oil lacks cannabinoids, it is rich in omega-3 and omega-6 fatty acids as well as vitamin E, vitamin B2 and B6 and trace minerals.
+Although hemp seed oil lacks cannabinoids, it is rich in omega-3 and omega-6 fatty acids as well as vitamin E, vitamin B2 and B6, and trace minerals.

 Because of their different constituent compounds, hemp oil and hemp seed oil differ in terms of the benefits they offer.
-While hemp oil is primarily used as therapeutic, hemp seed oil is used as a food supplement and skincare product.
+While hemp oil is primarily used as therapeutic, the hemp seed oil is used as a food supplement and skincare product.